 Open edX Pricing

-The code required to install and run the Open edX Platform on a server is free.
-However, you will need to pay for hosting, maintenance, and site support.
+The code to install and run Open edX Platform on a server is freely available.

 ProProfs Training Maker